ChoonKeeGohJQ/EGL314-TeamA-ProjectSpace/README.md

 ![Alt Text](imgs/Pandora%20Imgs/widget.png)

-When players are playing Tic Tac Toe, the lights will light up either red or blue according to the player's turn.
+When players are playing Tic Tac Toe, the lights will light up either red or blue accroding to the player's turn.

-In this case, if it is Player 1's turn, the lights will turn on red.
+In this case if it is Player 1's turn, the lights will turn on red.

+<video src="Demo%20Video/lighting/player1turn.mp4" controls title="Player1Turn"></video>

 If it is Player 2's turn, the lights will turn on blue.

+<video src="Demo%20Video/lighting/player2turn.mp4" controls title="Player2Turn"></video>

 For the winning statement, the lights will either flash red or blue lights depending on which player wins.

 In this case if Player 1 wins, the lights will flash red lights

+<video src="Demo%20Video/lighting/player1wins.mp4" controls title="Player1Wins"></video>

 If Player 2 wins, the lights will flash blue lights.

+<video src="Demo%20Video/lighting/player2wins.mp4" controls title="Player2Wins"></video>

 ## Control Setup